TooTallNate/Java-WebSocket/README.markdown

 [Here](https://github.com/TooTallNate/Java-WebSocket/wiki/Drafts) some more details about protocol versions/drafts.

-##Build
+## Build
-You can build using Ant or Maven but there is nothing against just putting the source path ```src/main/java ``` on your applications buildpath.
+You can build using Ant but there is nothing against just putting the source path ```src/main/java ``` on your applications buildpath.

 ### Ant